 - To maximize nutritional content, leave pumpkin seed milk unstrained.
 You can use this thicker milk in smoothies and chia puddings.

-- I highly recommend soaking nuts and seeds with a good quality salt before consuming to remove phytic acid (to improve our body’s ability to digest them.)
+- I highly recommend soaking nuts and seeds in water with a good quality salt before consuming to remove phytic acid (to improve our body’s ability to digest them.)